Standard File Layouts

 The Subscription Products Financial Activity file (ASPF) is created daily from the Automated Subscription Products System (ASPS) and contains all financial activity sent to Pershing from participating Insurance Companies.

-The Subscription Products Order file (ASPO) is created daily from the Automated Subscription Products System (ASPS) and contains all annuity orders facilitated through NetX360, including, but not limited to, new purchases and subsequent purchases.
-The ASPO file, together with the ASPF file, currently contains all data for direct orders and transactional activity (financial and non-financial).
+The Subscription Products Orders file (ASPO) is created daily from the Automated Subscription Products System (ASPS) and contains all annuity orders facilitated through NetX360, including but not limited to new purchases and subsequent purchases.

 The Subscription Products (ASPS) file originates from the Subscription Products System (ASPS) and results from annuity orders that have been processed through ASPS, and acknowledged by the product sponsor.
 The Subscription file contains all data pertinent to the position such as the contract number and subaccount balances (including their valuations), as provided by the product sponsors.

-ACAM Bank Activity Report (AM) is for BankLink customers and provides detail on scheduled daily debit and credit BankLink entries and daily totals.
-BankLink is a service that will automatically settle any trades and credit any dividends to/from your Pershing account and your bank account.
+The ACAM Bank Activity (AM) Report file (BAAM) is created nightly for BankLink customers and provides detail on scheduled daily debit and credit BankLink entries and daily totals.
+BankLink is a service that will automatically settle any trades and credit any dividends to/from the Pershing account and bank account.

 The Business Party Information files (BPFD and BPFF) contain Business Party Information and is generated from the Business Party database.
 The Business party role code identifies the Business party role including IP, IP Team etc., BPFF is a full Refresh file and BPFD is an update file that provides records that were added/updated/deleted on a given day.